Slab pull

 Some early models of plate tectonics envisioned the plates riding on top of convection cells like conveyor belts.
 However, most scientists working today believe that the asthenosphere does not directly cause motion by the friction of such basal forces.
-The North American Plate is nowhere being subducted, yet it is in motion.
-Likewise the African, Eurasian and Antarctic Plates.
+The North American Plate is nowhere being subducted, yet it is in motion, and likewise for the African, Eurasian and Antarctic Plates.
 Ridge push is thought responsible for the motion of these plates.

 The subducting slabs around the Pacific Ring of Fire cool down the Earth and its core-mantle boundary.
 Around the African Plate upwelling mantle plumes from the core-mantle boundary produce rifting including the African and Ethiopian rift valleys.